klarety_ai

 The most recent EIA Weekly Petroleum Status Report data, covering the week ending February 6, 2026, establishes the baseline for forward-looking inventory projections:

-The current inventory position of 25.113 million barrels represents a meaningful recovery from the Q4 2025 lows, when stocks dipped to ,[object Object],—a fill rate of just 29.7%, the lowest level observed in the analyzed dataset.
+The current inventory position of 25.113 million barrels represents a meaningful recovery from the Q4 2025 lows, when stocks dipped to 22.6 million barrels during the week ending December 26, 2025—a fill rate of just 29.7%, the lowest level observed in the analyzed dataset.
 The subsequent recovery reflects the typical seasonal pattern of inventory accumulation as refineries reduce runs during the winter maintenance period and crude supply continues to flow into the hub from production regions.
+The chart above illustrates the weekly Cushing inventory levels from October 2025 through February 2026, demonstrating the Q4 2025 drawdown followed by the Q1 2026 recovery pattern.
+The upward trajectory since late December is clearly visible, with the most recent data point at 25.113 million barrels.

 Week-Over-Week Volatility Analysis